Check out the video available!

 Projects/Focus: Volunteers work with a variety of organizations in the city.
 Sites include direct and indirect service at soup kitchens, food and clothing banks, transitional shelters, and other agencies serving people in need.

 Educational/Advocacy Components: By combining meaningful volunteer work with a communal living and learning program, YSOPers provide vital services to people in need and at the same time are able to reflect on their experience and broaden their perspectives.
 YSOP staff provides an orientation at the beginning of the program and reflections after each period of service.
 During weeklong and overnight programs, volunteers cook, serve and share in a meal with homeless and hungry guests one evening during the week.
 Guest speakers offered during weeklong and upon request.

 See additional YSOP location in New York City.

-Time: Overnight, weekend, and weeklong mission trips are available year round.
+Time: Service Day, Overnight, Service Dinner, and week-long programs available year round.

 Minimum Age: 12 years